 To be able to write data to our save file, we first have to open it.
 This is done via the File.Open method, providing it with a path argument.
 It also needs to know why we're opening the file.
 We want to write data to it, creating the file if it didn't already exist, or replacing an already existing file.
 We specify this by providing FileMode.Create as a second argument.
 Do this in a new Save method.

+void Save () {

+File.Open(savePath, FileMode.Create);

+}

 File.Open returns a file stream, which isn't useful on its own.
 We need a data stream that we could write data into.
 This data has to be of a certain format.
 We'll use the most compact uncompressed format available, which is raw binary data.
 The System.IO namespace has the BinaryWriter class to make this possible.
 Create a new instance of this class, using its constructor method, providing the file stream as an argument.
 We don't need to keep a reference to the file stream, so we can directly use the File.Open invocation as the argument.
 We do need to keep a reference to the write, so assign it to a variable.